Accelerate Breakthrough Research with Intuitive Sample Preparation

 Nitrogen Evaporation Process

-This concentration step can improve sensitivity by 5-10 fold, enabling ultra-trace level determinations.
-However, it adds time and potential analyte losses, so it should only be employed when necessary.
+This concentration step can improve sensitivity, enabling ultra-trace level determinations.
+However, it adds time to the overall method and there is potential for analyte losses, so it should only be employed when necessary [17].

 Automation and High-Throughput QuEChERS